 But after a couple of seasons I was itching to branch out — and dill was next up.

-Like a lot of herbs, it’s easy to grow in pots and easy to harvest for use in the kitchen.
+Like a lot of herbs, dill (anethum graveolens) is easy to grow in pots and easy to harvest for use in the kitchen.

-The leaves can be used as an herb in all those ways and more, and the seeds from its lacy yellow flowers can be used as a spice for pickling, bread and more.
+The leaves can be used as an herb in all those ways and the seeds from its lacy yellow flowers have culinary uses as a spice for pickling, bread and more.